Advances in 3D Neural Stylization: A Survey

-Richardson \etal \cite{richardson2023texture} proposed \textit{TEXTure}, a text-guided 3D texture painting scheme that iteratively draw the texture in view-by-view manner.
-To maintain 3D consistency, each view drawing iteration is guided by a view-dependent trimap mask that indicates the "keep", "refine", and "generate" regions of the texture map.
-Such trimap in a new view iteration is treated as a confidence map to control the amount of newly generated content for the current texture.
-Alongside the trimap, a rendered RGB and depth map are fed into a pre-trained depth-to-image diffusion model \cite{zhang2023adding} to obtain a synthesized view.
+Optimizing mesh appearance colors with style descriptions using CLIP is effective but may not always achieve realistic results~\citep{michel2022text2mesh, lei2022tango, ma2023x}.
+Recently, text-to-image diffusion models have gained popularity for their ability to synthesize high-fidelity images.
+Therefore, researchers start to explore lifting 2D diffusion priors for 3D generation \citep{poole2022dreamfusion, wang2023prolificdreamer, lin2023magic3d, chen2023fantasia3D} and stylization \citep{chen2023text2tex, yang20233dstyle, zeng2023paint3d, youwang2023paint}.
+Among these, TEXTure~\citep{richardson2023texture} is a text-guided 3D texture painting method that iteratively paints the texture in a view-by-view manner.
+To maintain 3D consistency, each view drawing iteration is guided by a view-dependent trimap that indicates the ``keep", ``refine", and ``generate" regions to control the amount of newly generated content for the texture.
+Alongside the trimap, a rendered RGB and depth map are fed into a pre-trained depth-to-image diffusion model (Sec.~\ref{sec:text_dif}, ControlNet (\citeyear{zhang2023adding})) to obtain a synthesized view.
 This synthesis is finally projected back to the texture map via optimization.
-Apart from texturing, the scheme of \textit{TEXTure} is applicable for various tasks such as texture transfer, texture editing, and multi-view image transfer.
-Another concurrent work \textit{Text2Tex} \cite{chen2023text2tex} inpaints likewise the texture images from different views progressively with the help of the confident trimap and a depth-to-image diffusion model \cite{zhang2023adding}.
-Compared to \textit{TEXTure}, \textit{Text2Tex} presets some axis-aligned viewpoints and alternatively updates the next best view which provides a more robust automatic view scheduling strategy that better addresses the blurriness and stretching artifacts.
+Apart from texturing, {TEXTure} supports various tasks such as texture transfer, texture editing, and multi-view image transfer.

-One current issue is that these text-guided 3D stylization methods \cite{michel2022text2mesh, ma2023x, lei2022tango, richardson2023texture, chen2023text2tex, gao2023textdeformer} are applicable on low-quality arbitrary meshes.
-Settings under larger-scale mesh with geometric and/or appearance stylization are still under-explored.
-Hwang \etal \cite{hwang2023text2scene} proposed \textit{Text2Scene} to explore part-aware stylization on individual object meshes in an indoor scene with both image and text conditions. \textit{Text2Scene} initializes scene color in line with the color histogram of the given reference image, and stylizes objects further with detailed texture in line with appearance style textual description.
-In particular, it separates an indoor scene with structure components (e.g., walls, ceilings, floors) and objects for part-aware stylization. \textit{Text2Scene} constraints the whole scene in a similar style with a fixed appearance text prompt for individual objects, but it may lead to the disharmonious context of the whole space.